mateoneira/mateoneira.github.io/about.md

 permalink: /about/
 ---

+Spatial data scientist interested in understanding interactions of people and space through data.
+Particularly curious about the influence of urban morphology on behaviour and its relationship to sustainability and resilience.

-My passion is to learn about the world through data.
-I'm motivated by a concern for sustainability and mobility in cities of the future.
-Please feel free to contact me at mateo.neira.16@ucl.ac.uk or [@mateoneira](https://twitter.com/mateoneira).
+Please feel free to contact me at [mateo.neira.16@ucl.ac.uk](mailto: mateo.neira.16@ucl.ac.uk)  or [@mateoneira](https://twitter.com/mateoneira).